iurisegtovich/PyTherm-applied-thermodynamics/index.md

 * Our main goal is to develop and publish open source interactive computational course materials for students of Applied Thermodynamics and make them widely available.

-* We do so on top of the *SciPy* stack -- a Python-based ecosystem of open-source software for mathematics, science, and engineering.
+* We do so on top of the *SciPy* stack -- a Python-based ecosystem of open-source software for mathematics, science, and engineering. *(We are not affiliated with or endorsed by SciPy.org nor all the other great open source platform that we make use of and highlight here in any way.)*

 [Click to read more about the project >>](pages/about.md)

-# Interactive lectures & featured assignments
+# Courseware content

 ![graphical abstract](figs/graphical-abstract.PNG)

+* Find here our courseware content, access in any of the three following ways:

 ## Read statically